-Overall, EFRAG considers that IFRS 16 is likely to have some negative effect on the leasing industry but that this effect should be modest in scale and would not represent a threat to the overall viability of the industry.
+89 Overall, EFRAG considers that IFRS may have a negative impact on the leasing industry, but that the impact should be limited and certainly not a threat to the continued viability of the industry.
 Lessors may seek to respond to any changes in demand in various ways.
 EFRAG also notes that lessors may be requested to provide lessees with more information than in the past.